Tokenism or table stakes?

 Never tell someone in a large organisation that everyone can just shut up and spend 15 minutes more on something.
 Most of their day is already filled with procedures invented by someone else who didn’t feel the need to consult with everyone before adding just one tiny new procedure and they have bitter experience to encourage them to believe that these procedures are very often useless.

 This is all before we count measuring, assessing, communicating, enforcing, and complaining about the policy.
-Conservatively, that means that a language change we make at my workplace is going to cost one working year or so of productive time.
-The lower bound on the cost of any concession from my employer then is about a hundred thousand Australian dollars, maybe 150.
+That means that a language change we make at my workplace is going to cost one working year or so of productive time, which is about a quarter-million dollars.
+That is a lot of dollars to set fire to, which ultimately come from the Australian taxpayer, who trust us to spend their money wisely for their benefit.

 This is not to say we shouldn’t do it.
-Some things are worth a hundred thousand dollars; a harmonious workplace is probably worth a lot more.
-But also, one hundred thousand dollars is not the same as nothing.6 A hundred thousand dollars would pay for a real, well-paid job for an individual from an underrepresented minority, or a lot of executive coaching for staff of an under-represented minority to help them break through the glass ceiling, or many other interventions.
+Some things are worth hundreds of thousand dollars; a harmonious workplace is potentially worth a lot more.
+But also, it is not nothing.6 A hundred thousand dollars would pay for a real, well-paid job for an individual from an under-represented minority, or a lot of executive coaching for staff of an under-represented minority to help them break through the glass ceiling, or many other interventions.
 If the organisation has a finite budget, which it does, then we do not just need to answer if it can afford this thing, but think about directing that budget to better things.

 This idea of the difficulty of understanding scaling up costs cuts both ways, in the sense that we can also imagine there is a scaling up of the indignities; that is precisely what symbolic gestures might aim to get at.
 If the symbolic gesture is some apparently small one for example… I imagine that any single instance of being referred to by a grammatical gender I found inappropriate, if I had such a thing, might be manageable in itself, but that the accumulation of many such instances might be horrible.
 Maybe it is worth giving up a paid position in the organisation in order to smooth away that indignity?
 I cannot rule that out; but I would also not assume away the trade-off.